ahmed-moubtahij/k-means/README.md

 A data point is to be wrapped with the `kmn::DataPoint<T, D>` type, with `T` an arithmetic type and `D` the point's dimensionality. `T` and `D` can be implicit through CTAD as shown in the above example.
 All data points must naturally have the same dimensionality.

 ## TODO
+- Make a build system.
+- Hoist `DataPoint` off to its own file.
 - Write unit tests.
     - A given input (with fixed `n` and `k`) will have N reference outputs which the output of a given revision of the implementation has to compare against (i.e. references' mean or any one of them) within a tolerance.
         - The comparison would be done by euclidean distance between output ranges of indices.